in-toto/witness/docs/attestors/aws-iid.md

 # AWS Instance Identity Attestor

-The AWS Instance Identity Attestor communicates with the AWS Instance Metadata to collect information about the instance Witness is being executed on.
-The documents signature is verified with the AWS RSA public certificate available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/verify-signature.html).
+The AWS (Amazon Web Services) Instance Identity Attestor communicates with the AWS Instance Metadata to collect information about the AWS instance Witness on which executing.
+The document signature is verified with the AWS RSA public certificate available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/verify-signature.html).
 This verification method currently does not work for the Hong Kong, Bahrain, Cape Town, Milan, China, or GovCloud regions.